Impact of Changing Property Values on Property Taxes

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Owning a home and property taxes go together like a lawn and a lawnmower.
-It's built into the price of home ownership.
-Property taxes vary widely from city to city, as do payment policies and regulations.
-Potential home buyers should carefully consider property taxes as an additional, ongoing expense of home ownership.
+Owning a home comes with the responsibility of monthly mortgage payments and real estate property taxes.
+Residential property taxes vary from city to city, as do payment policies and regulations.
+Homeowners and potential home buyers should give careful consideration to their property tax bills.
+They are an additional, ongoing expense of home ownership.
+Real estate taxes may vary with:

 What Can Increase Property Taxes?